Introducing Chip Cards

 Where can I use my Debit Card?

 You can use your Debit Card wherever MasterCard is accepted - at merchant locations across the U.S., including restaurants, hotels, and online retailers.
-If you want to use your Debit Card while traveling, for cash withdrawals or purchases outside of the United States, please contact us so you may have use of your First Federal debit card.
+If you want to use your Debit Card while traveling, or for cash withdrawals or purchases outside of the United States, please contact us so you may have use of your First Federal debit card.
 Purchases may be denied if fraudulent transactions are suspected.
 The Debit Card may also be used as an ATM card – get cash, transfer funds between accounts linked to your card and make deposits.
 Just access your accounts at our First Federal ATM or any Accel® Network, Maestro, or PLUS system ATM whenever it is convenient for you.

 Special Note: With the new chip cards already in wide use around the world, if you are planning to travel internationally or have an immediate need for a chip card, please contact us.